 The thing is, though, that a few months in, 66% of new hires tend to realize that they’ve gone way above their head.
 Some people are simply more likable – that doesn’t mean that they’re the right fit for the job.

-Data-driven recruiting arms you with the knowledge you need to minimize bias and hire based on merit.
+Data-driven recruiting arms you with the knowledge you need to minimize bias and hire based on skills and competencies.
+We’ve detailed the topic in the articles below.

 For the average company, predicting anything about recruitment is guesswork at best.
 You can’t for example, approximate how much money should be spent on recruiting new personnel since you don’t know how many employees might end up quitting.